xin9le/CloudStructures/README.md

 CloudStructures
 ===============
 Redis Client based on BookSleeve.
 Features: connection management, serialize/deserialize to object, key distribute and configuration.
+And includes Redis Profiler for Glimpse.
 The concept is distributed collection inspired by Cloud Collection(System.Cloud.Collections.IAsyncList[T], etc...) of [ActorFx](http://actorfx.codeplex.com/).

 Install
 ---